The Chevalley-Shephard-Todd Theorem for Finite Linearly Reductive Group Schemes

 Then $\rho$ is Galois-equivariant and hence comes from an action of $G$ on $k^2$.
 Note that $\Z/2\times1$ and $1\times\Z/2$ are both pseudo-reflections of $G_K$, as the subspaces which they fix are $K\cdot(1,i)$ and $K\cdot(1,-i)$, respectively.
 Since $G_K$ is not a pseudo-reflection, it follows that there are no Galois-invariant pseudo-reflections of $G_K$, and hence, the subgroup scheme generated by pseudo-reflections of $G$ is trivial; the subgroup scheme generated by pseudo-reflections of $G_K$, however, is $G_K$. } \end{example} \begin{corollary} If $V$ is a finite-dimensional $k$-vector space with a faithful action of a stable group scheme $G$ over $S$, then the subgroup scheme generated by pseudo-reflections is normal in $G$. \end{corollary} \begin{proof} We denote by $H$ the subgroup scheme generated by pseudo-reflections.
 Let $T$ be an $S$-scheme and let $g\in G(T)$.
-We must show the subgroup schemes $H_T$ and $gH_Tg^{-1}$ of $G$ are equal.
+We must show the subgroup schemes $H_T$ and $gH_Tg^{-1}$ of $G_T$ are equal.
 To do so, it suffices to check this on stalks and so we can assume $T=\Spec R$, where $R$ is strictly Henselian.
 By \cite[Lemma 2.17]{tame}, we need only show that these two group schemes are equal over the closed fiber of $T$, so we can further assume that $R=K$ is a field.
 Since $G$ is finite over $S$, the residue fields of $G$ are finite extensions of $k$.
 We can therefore assume that $K/k$ is a finite field extension.\\ \\ By Lemma \ref{l:prdescend}, we know that $H_K$ is the subgroup scheme of $G_K$ generated by pseudo-reflections.
 Note that if $N'$ is a pseudo-reflection of $G_K$, then $gN'g^{-1}$ is as well since

 As a result, $gH_Kg^{-1}=H_K$, which completes the proof. \end{proof} \begin{lemma} Given a finite-dimensional $k$-vector space $V$ with a faithful action of a finite linearly reductive group scheme $G$ over $S$, let $\{N_i\}$ denote the set of pseudo-reflections of $G$ and let $H$ be the subgroup scheme generated by pseudo-reflections.
-If the intersection of the $k[V]^{N_i}$ in $k[V]$ is polynomial, then
+Then

 \end{lemma} \begin{proof} Let $R=\bigcap_i k[V]^{N_i}$.
 Consider the functor